roboflow/inference/docs/quickstart/run_model_on_rtsp_webcam.md

 ## Quickstart

 ### Installation
 To use fine-tuned with Inference, you will need a Roboflow API key.
-If you don't already have a Roboflow account, [sign up for a free Roboflow account](https://app.roboflow.com).
+If you don't already have a Roboflow account, <a href="https://app.roboflow.com" target="_blank">sign up for a free Roboflow account</a>.
 Then, retrieve your API key from the Roboflow dashboard.
 Run the following command to set your API key in your coding environment:

 ```
 export ROBOFLOW_API_KEY=<your api key>